Huss3n/JsProjects/README.md

 ### Here are the projects that will be included in this repository:

-Calculator: Build a basic calculator that can perform addition, subtraction, multiplication, and division.
+1. Calculator: Build a basic calculator that can perform addition, subtraction, multiplication, and division.
-To-Do List: Build a to-do list app that allows users to add, delete, and mark tasks as complete.
+2. To-Do List: Build a to-do list app that allows users to add, delete, and mark tasks as complete.
-Weather App: Build a weather app that allows users to search for a location and see the current weather conditions.
+3. Weather App: Build a weather app that allows users to search for a location and see the current weather conditions.
-Quiz Game: Build a quiz game that asks users a series of multiple-choice questions and keeps track of their score.
+4. Quiz Game: Build a quiz game that asks users a series of multiple-choice questions and keeps track of their score.
-Pomodoro Timer: Build a timer app that follows the Pomodoro Technique for time management.
+5. Pomodoro Timer: Build a timer app that follows the Pomodoro Technique for time management.
-Random Quote Generator: Build a web app that displays a random quote each time the user clicks a button.
+6. Random Quote Generator: Build a web app that displays a random quote each time the user clicks a button.
-Memory Game: Build a memory game that challenges users to match pairs of cards with the same image.
+7. Memory Game: Build a memory game that challenges users to match pairs of cards with the same image.
-Recipe App: Build a recipe app that allows users to search and save recipes, create shopping lists, and plan meals.
+8. Recipe App: Build a recipe app that allows users to search and save recipes, create shopping lists, and plan meals.
-Tic Tac Toe Game: Build a web-based Tic Tac Toe game that allows two players to play against each other in real-time.
+9. Tic Tac Toe Game: Build a web-based Tic Tac Toe game that allows two players to play against each other in real-time.

-Video Player: Build a custom video player with features like playback speed control, subtitles, and fullscreen mode.=
+I will add more projects with time

 ### Contributing